dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-For my idea of alphabet, They are a kid toy looked with have a joint between the parts.
-I designed it in blue formed with a pink background that could be contrast each others.
-It would be draw a part to part.
-For each alphabet is have 6 parts.
-I used the example from Tom White's coded which he has the two functions to recall it, drawPart and drawLeter function.
-I plan to use 24 parameters which they are function by position X, position Y, rotate, and coloring.
+I was realise my old idea of kidtoy have too many parameters for each alphabet on it.
+I decided to change my idea relate to a flower.
+My idea of alphabets are a dandelion.
+Because, I'm a personally who love flowers.
+I decided to use a green and white color with contrast on the pink background.
+I'm starting set them by bezier() coded to draw a stalk of the flowers.
+I used other functinon to set a darwpart called "function drawPart()".
+I set the parameters for changing a form of the part called "change".
+If I want my alphabet's part be a curve or a v shaped, I set them in "else if()" function.

-I used 24 parameters for each alphabet so far.
+I used 12 parameters for each alphabet so far.

-►  "positionx1": 226,
-►  "positiony1": 160,
+► "positionX1": 0, // set to move the part 1 by X axis
+► "positionY1": 0, // set to move the part 1 by Y axis
-►  "tilt1": -45,
+► "tilt1": 0, // set to rotate the part 1
-►  "colorR1": 106,
-►  "positionx2": 262,
-►  "positiony2": 100,
+► "change1": 1, // set to change into another form of the part 1 by // 1 : original form // 0 : curve form // 2 : v shaped // 3 : arc shaped
+► "positionX2": 0, // set to move the part 2 by X axis
+► "positionY2": 0, // set to move the part 2 by Y axis
-►  "tilt2": -45,
+► "tilt2": 0, // set to rotate the part 2
-►  "colorR2": 126,
-►  "positionx3": 300,
-►  "positiony3": 40,
+► "change2": 1, // set to change into another form of the part 2 by // 1 : original form // 0 : curve form // 2 : v shaped // 3 : arc shaped
+► "positionX3": 0, // set to move the part 3 by X axis
+► "positionY3": 0, // set to move the part 3 by Y axis
-►  "tilt3": -45,
+► "tilt3": 0, // set to rotate the part 3
-►  "colorR3": 146,
-►  "positionx4": 310,
-► "positiony4": 290,
-►  "tilt4": 45,
-►  "colorR4": 166,
-►  "positionx5": 350,
-►  "positiony5": 350,
-►  "tilt5": 45,
-►  "colorR5": 186,
-►  "positionx6": 390,
-►  "positiony6": 410,
-►  "tilt6": 45,
-►  "colorR6": 206,
+► "change3": 1, // set to change into another form of the part 3 by // 1 : original form // 0 : curve form // 2 : v shaped // 3 : arc shaped